ONE DAY IN TAKAYAMA, JAPAN

 The Irish Rock’n’Roll Museum

-We join a guided tour, and look at a bunch of vintage guitars and records by Irish musicians, like The Cranberries, Enya, The Undertones, and The Boomtown Rats.
+We join a guided tour and look at a bunch of vintage guitars and records by Irish musicians, like The Cranberries, Enya, The Undertones, and The Boomtown Rats.

 Next, there’s Michael Jackson’s pajama and a jacket he wore while touring with the Jackson 5 (Fun fact: He lived in Ireland for a while in 2006!).
 After watching a short movie about Irish Rock’n’Roll legends, we move to a room dedicated to U2, that has tons of exclusive material!

-Beatles memorabilia, Johnny Rotten’s jacket, Thin Lizzy’s recording studio, and a drummer in action!
+Johnny Rotten’s jacket, Thin Lizzy’s recording studio, and a drummer in action!

 Phoenix Park